By Jonathon Burch and Erika Solomon

 "They (the Syrians) will pay the price," said Vatan, while Hurriyet daily said: "He (Assad) is playing with fire."

 The operation was not without its ironies.
 Less than 50 km (30 miles) away in Turkey's southeastern Hatay province, authorities give refuge to Free Syrian Army rebels who cross daily to attack Syrian government forces.
-The territory also shelters over 30,000 refugees from the fighting.
+The territory also shelters over 30,000 refugees.

 Turkey denies suggestions it is supplying weapons to rebels or that it is allowing third party weapons to travel across Turkish territory into rebel hands.